-Staff attended and completed a Net Zero Accelerator course facilitated by the NSW State Government which will help Council tackle the challenges of a Net Zero future.
-The course provided staff with expert, best practice knowledge on how to achieve net zero for Council's operational emissions and collaborated with Local Government regions across the state working towards a 100 percent renewable energy contract for large sites.
-Street lighting across the Shire was upgraded to LED lights and a fleet transition strategy is in the planning stage.
+Council staff have successfully completed the Net Zero Accelerator course, facilitated by the NSW State Government.
+This course equipped staff with expert knowledge and best practices to address the challenges of achieving net zero operational emissions.
+Participants also collaborated with local government regions across the state to advance efforts towards securing a 100% renewable energy contract for large sites.

+In addition, Council has upgraded street lighting across the Shire to energy-efficient LED lights and is currently developing a fleet transition strategy to support its net zero goals.